jstraney/jasper/README.md

 </html>
 ```
 Using the above example, you have a file of your own called
 "myGame.js" that uses Jasper.
-Here's what might go into that file to create.
+Here's what might go into that file to create
-a basic screen.
+a game screen.

 ```js
 // A game can be your main menu, game over screen, or the part where you